chantastic/vim/prerequisite/open-files-in-vim-from-terminal.md

 ## Open Files from the Terminal

+## Summary

+You can open files into Vim directly from the terminal.
+This works for both single files and multiple files.
+In addition to reading these files into buffers, you can open them as splits or tabs.
+This video covers the basics of opening files from the terminal.

+## Lesson

 To open files in Vim right from the terminal.

 Run `vim` but with a space and path to the file you'd like opened.